 Helping.
 Caring.
 Lifting

-As a South Australian founded and operated company, Subnet and its employees are committed to making positive changes for the local community through innovative partnerships and programs.
-Throughout the years, we have encouraged our staff to get involved in charitable events and activities.
-We have outlined some of the organisations we have enjoyed working with below.
+Subnet and its employees are committed to making a positive change to the local community through innovative partnerships and programs.
+We encourage our staff to get involved in charitable events and activities.
+Some of the organisations we have worked and continue to enjoy working with are:

 City-Bay Fun Run